Estimating equations for causal survival analysis with pooled logistic regression: Appendix A

 The following is an illustrative example of the computations for the described vectorization of the estimating equations.
 For $5$ units, let the observed times be $[1, 2, 2, 4, 4, 5]$ and the event indicators be $[1, 1, 0, 1, 0, 0]$.
+Recall that person-period observations are the corresponding row in a long data set that corresponds to a unit's contribution for each discrete time interval.
 Additionally, consider a single baseline covariate with values of $[-1, 1, -1, 0, 2, -2]$.
 Then

 For $\beta_X = 0.2$, $(\mathbb{X} \cdot \beta_X)^T = (-0.2, 0.2, -0.2, 0, 0.4, -0.4)$ and

 Below is Python code to setup the following example \begin{python} import numpy as np from delicatessen.utilities import inverse_logit